Siblon/recomendo-instagram/README.md

 # Recomendo Instagram

 This repository contains a small Chrome extension used for automating interactions on Instagram.
 The extension injects a script that follows profiles and likes photos from the followers modal.
+The follow detection logic recognizes buttons containing "Seguir" or "Follow" to adapt to minor UI changes.

 ## Usage